vespakoen/docs/cache/config.md

 To avoid naming collisions with other applications using APC, Redis, or a Memcached server, Laravel prepends a **key** to each item stored in the cache using these drivers.
 Feel free to change this value:

 	'key' => 'laravel'

+<a name="memory"></a>
+### In-Memory Cache

+The "memory" cache driver does not actually cache anything to disk.
+It simply maintains an internal array of the cache data for the current request.
+This makes it perfect for unit testing your application in isolation from any storage mechanism.
+It should never be used as a "real" cache driver.